govfresh/govfresh.github.io/_thoughts/2022-02-03-civicfolio-hello-world.md

 As a point of reference, [my personal website](https://lukefretwell.com) is now powered by CivicFolio.

+Takeaways from Chizo:

+> "I really enjoyed the process of learning how to use GitHub for project management.
+It was actually really interesting learning about and applying best practices for setting up parameters for people to engage with your open source project (i.e., designing contributing guides or issue/pull request templates)."

 [Visit the demo web](https://civicfolio.govfresh.com) and the [project repository](https://github.com/govfresh/civicfolio).